gbulmer/openstm32hw/Orone-mini-v0/Orone-mini-S8E-v0r001/README-PCB.txt

 For safety, type 'RATSNEST *' to make them visible before making any changes Labels for three pads, 33, DISC and GND, printed at 45 degrees, are not for components though they are sized for pins or headers.
 DRC->Restring Pads & Vias minimum increased from OSHPark 7mil to 10mil to support more PCB manufacturers design rules by providing larger annular rings.

+Ventosus found the ADC on Orone-mini-S8A was 'noisier' than Maple-mini.
+So the ADC tracks are more thoroughly separated from other tracks.